Inventory Locator Service: Acquisitions

 In 1983, Ryder acquired some aviation companies, including Aviation Sales Co.
 Inc. and its subsidiary General Hydraulics Corporation, of Florida, an aircraft leasing firm and spare parts firm.
 Aviall, an aviation solutions provider, was bought by Ryder in 1985.

 In 1993, there was a spin-off of Ryder's aviation businesses, including Aviall.
 Aviall, Inc., became incorporated in 1993 as an independent global provider of new aviation parts, supply chain management, and other related value-added services to the aerospace aftermarket.
 Aviall, Inc. also became the parent company to both Aviall Services, Inc. and ILS.
 Later in 2006, Aviall, Inc. was acquired by The Boeing Company.

 Services

-Today, ILS provides the largest world-wide digital marketplace and aerospace business intelligence services for buyers and sellers of parts, equipment and services in the commercial and defense aerospace industry seeking to optimize their procurement, supply chain and MRO services.
-Data available on the ILS marketplace includes OEM (Original Equipment Manufacturer), USM (Used Serviceable Material), PMA data, Airworthiness Directives, Maintenance, Repair and Operations (MRO) Services and Unapproved Parts, and the company also provides aftermarket information on supply, demand, and pricing data including FMV (Fair Market Value).
-Trusted by the aerospace industry for over 45 years, ILS helps more than 28,000 users in over 165 countries make better decisions and predictions faster with the most comprehensive AI (Artificial Intelligence) driven data services and the largest verified Aerospace part inventory world-wide.
-In addition, ILS launched the world's first fully integrated eCommerce solution designed for the Aviation Aftermarket, called SalesEdge Commerce™ allowing Aviation Services and Parts suppliers to market and sell 24/7 using a branded eCommerce storefront platform integrated with their website, ILS Marketplace presence and ERP.
+ILS is currently the largest provider of world-wide digital marketplace and aerospace business intelligence services for buyers and sellers of parts, equipment and services in the commercial and defense aerospace industry seeking to optimize their procurement, supply chain and MRO services.
+Data available on the ILS marketplace includes OEM (Original Equipment Manufacturer), USM (Used Serviceable Material), PMA data, Airworthiness Directives, Maintenance, Repair and Operations (MRO) Services and Unapproved Parts.
+The company also provides aftermarket information on supply, demand, and pricing data including FMV (Fair Market Value).

+ILS launched the world's first fully integrated eCommerce solution designed for the Aviation Aftermarket, called SalesEdge Commerce™, which allows Aviation Services and Parts suppliers to market and sell 24/7 using a branded eCommerce storefront platform integrated with their website, ILS Marketplace presence and ERP.